Malayankunju

-Malayankunju is a 2022 Indian Malayalam-language Drama thriller film directed by Sajimon Prabhakar and written by Mahesh Narayanan.
-It stars Fahadh Faasil in the lead role and features Rajisha Vijayan, Indrans, Jaffar Idukki and Deepak Parambol in supporting roles.
-Along with the script Mahesh Narayanan handles the cinematography and Arju Benn edits the film.
-The music of the film is composed by A. R. Rahman.
+Malayankunju is a 2022 Indian Malayalam-language survival drama film directed by Sajimon Prabhakar and written by Mahesh Narayanan, who also handles the cinematography of the film.
+It stars Fahadh Faasil, Rajisha Vijayan, Indrans, Jaffar Idukki and Deepak Parambol.
+Arju Benn handled the editing, while the soundtrack and background score were composed by A. R. Rahman.
+The film released on 22 July 2022 to critical acclaim.

 Plot

 Anikkuttan is a service mechanic who repairs all electronic devices from home.
 He is not mentally stable after his father Radhakrishnan hung himself to death when Anikkuttan's sister Sandhya eloped with her lover Deepu on the night before her wedding.
 Anikkuttan hates his sister and refuses to talk or even let his mother go there.
-The reason for the hate is not just his father's death, but also that Deepu, Sandhya's husband is from a lower caste.
+The reason for the hate is not just his father's death, but also that Deepu is from a lower caste.
 Anikkuttan hates his neighbor Suni for the same reason and has frequent fights with them when Suni's newborn daughter cries in the middle of the night and disturbs Anikkuttan's sleep.

-Govt gives public service announcements that everyone should move to shelter homes.
-Anikkuttan refuses to go stating that it's just a publicity stunt from govt and that he has to share amenities with other castes.
+The government releases public service announcements that everyone should move to shelter homes.
+Anikkuttan refuses to go, stating that it is just a publicity stunt from the government and that he has to share amenities with other castes.
 Anikkuttan gets an invite for Suni's baby's 28th day ceremony.
-There Anikkuttan gets particularly upset because his mom gifts a gold bangle to Suni's kid without asking him and that makes his relationship with Suni's family worse.
-That night, the rain gets worse and Suni and his family decide to move to a shelter home but Ani refuses to go and says he will stay back with his mom.
-But soon after Anikkuttan goes to bed, a landslide happens in that area and Anikkuttan gets trapped under the soil.
+There, he gets particularly upset because his mother gifts a gold bangle to Suni's baby without asking him; this makes his relationship with Suni's family worse.
+That night, the rain gets worse, and Suni and his family decide to move to a shelter home, but Anikkuttan refuses to go and says he will stay back with his mother.
+But soon after Anikkuttan goes to bed, a landslide happens in that area, and he gets trapped under the soil.

-He becomes unconscious and is underwater when his dad comes into his dream and rescues him and tells him people are divided by caste only until death, after which all are forever sleeping equally in the soil.
-He asks to him save the baby whose cries can be heard.
+Anikkuttan becomes unconscious and is underwater when his father comes into his dream and rescues him and tells him that people are divided by caste only until death, after which all are forever sleeping equally in the soil.
+He asks him to save the baby, whose cries can be heard.
 Anikkuttan regains consciousness and fights back his way up.
-He calls the names of Suni, his mom, and others but no one responds.
-Suddenly he hears the sound of Ponni, Suni's baby daughter and he frantically searches for her.
-He finds the dead body of Divakaran on the way.
+He calls the names of Suni, his mom, and others, but no one responds.
+Suddenly he hears the sound of Ponni, Suni's baby daughter, and frantically searches for her.
+He also finds the dead body of Divakaran on the way.
 He finally manages to find the baby and hold her close before the rescuers find them and take them to the hospital.
 All others' lives are lost.

 At the hospital, Sandhya and Deepu come to help Anikkuttan.
 He slowly walks towards the children's ICU and finds Ponni there.
 He happily accepts Ponni as his daughter as she is the only one left for him.